|

 The anode heat dissipator on

-the 4CX400A is
+the 4CX400A is slightly smaller than

-original tubes.
-To accomodate this
+on the original tubes.
+To accomodate

-diameter, you must
+this smaller diameter, you must bend the

-bend the amplifier anode ring fingerstock towards the
+amplifier anode ring fingerstock towards the

-center by about 0.5mm, one
+center by about 0.5mm, one finger at a

-finger at a time.
-In order to
+time.
+In order to accomplish

-accomplish this right, I suggest
+this right, I suggest you take

 the anode ring out of the